OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 If you encounter any issues or need assistance, there are several ways to seek support:

+- **Update NIC Firmware and Drivers:** Check for your NIC firmware and/or drivers update: [Intel® Ethernet Linux Driver Repositories](https://intel.github.io/ethernet-linux/).

 - **Project Documents:** Search for solutions in the [project documents](https://github.com/OpenVisualCloud/Media-Communications-Mesh/tree/main/docs).
 - **Discussions:** Ask questions and seek help in the [Discussions](https://github.com/OpenVisualCloud/Media-Communications-Mesh/discussions/categories/q-a) section on the project's GitHub page.
 - **Issue Submission:** Report bugs and specific issues by submitting them on the [Issues](https://github.com/OpenVisualCloud/Media-Communications-Mesh/issues) page of the project's GitHub repository.